 The sale of an asset by a company is, as a rule, subject to VAT (at 19 per cent) and income tax on the profit that the company obtains from selling the asset.
 The income tax is currently 16 per cent.
 The sale of shares is subject to income tax for both natural or legal persons transferring their shares.
-In case of merger or e-mail: burgheleas@vf.ro
+In case of merger or divisions, the patrimony of the original company is transmitted to the new or existing company and its rights and obligations are taken over by such company.